inTonyGodWeTrust/behave-python-api-ui/README.md

 It is written on Python and Behave, UI check uses Selenium for Web API part covers by Python requests

+Before the run, please make sure Fin Excange app is running on port 8080
 ## Get Started with Docker:
 Make sure you have Docker running on your machine
 #### Build the project via docker: